tizuWare/.github/profile/README.md

 Making applications that work but with code that is not optimized at all

+*tizuWare is currently WIP.
+This message will be removed once the tAppStore will be released.*

 **Everything mentioned below might change at any point in time without further notice**
 ## Note!
-By using any tizuWare application or service, you agree to using said product only for legal purposes according to laws of your country.
+By using any tizuWare application or service, you agree to using said product only for legal purposes according to- 1) laws of your country; 2) the NBSL license as seen below.
 If we find out that you ignore this, we may...
 - prevent you from using the tAppStore.
 - block you on all of our GitHub projects.
 - take legal action in serious breach of law(s).